MDRCS/nginx-server/README.md

         127.0.0.1 - - [20/May/2020:07:19:16 +0000] "GET / HTTP/1.1" 200 9 "-" "curl/7.47.0"
         127.0.0.1 - - [20/May/2020:07:19:17 +0000] "GET / HTTP/1.1" 200 9 "-" "curl/7.47.0"
         127.0.0.1 - - [20/May/2020:07:19:18 +0000] "GET / HTTP/1.1" 200 9 "-" "curl/7.47.0"

+### - Compression :

+    + Compression is a great way to reduce the amount of packets to send to client requesting a resource Compression Algorithms could reduce data sent to users by 70% to it enhance speed alot.

+    $ vi demo.txt
+    $ ls -lh
+    $ gzip -9 -c demo.txt > demo.gz
+    $ ls -lh

+        -rw-rw-r-- 1 vagrant vagrant 2.1K May 20 07:31 demo.gz
+        -rw-rw-r-- 1 vagrant vagrant 5.3K May 20 07:31 demo.txt

+    - 65% reducing size of data.

+    #Add Compression to the server:
+    $ vi nginx.conf
+        gzip on;
+        -> gzip_types text/plain text/css application/json application/javascript text/xml application/xml application/xml+rss text/javascript;
+        gzip_disable "msie6";

+    $ systemctl reload nginx

+    $ cd /var/www/example
+    $ vi demo.txt
+    #add alot of text

+    $ curl mdrahali.com/demo.txt > c1.txt
+    $ curl -H "Accept-Encoding: gzip" mdrahali.com/demo.txt > c2.txt
+    $ ls -lh
+    #check sizes of each file.

+    # level of compression :

+    $ vi nginx.conf
+    # add -> gzip_comp_level 9;

+    + The level of gzip compression simply determines how compressed the data is on a scale from 1-9, where 9 is the most compressed.
+The trade-off is that the most compressed data usually requires the most work to compress/decompress, so if you have it set fairly high on a high-volume website, you may feel its effect.